pbinkley/microcopying_1940/index.markdown

 word there.
 Speed isn't any factor at all, as Mr. Hill said.
-We can get cameras that will take pictures fast enough, and as fast as you can put the paper before them, but from a great deal of experience in archives, along with Mr. Hill and other <span style="page" id="page99">[p.99]</span> people here, it is my opinion, all factors considered, that you are lucky if you can take 200 photographs a day of manuscript material.
+We can get cameras that will take pictures fast enough, and as fast as you can put the paper before them, but from a great deal of experience in archives, along with Mr. Hill and other <span class="page" id="page99">[p.99]</span> people here, it is my opinion, all factors considered, that you are lucky if you can take 200 photographs a day of manuscript material.
 It is a very good record if you keep that up, and you will frequently come down to 50.</p>